blowdart/idunno.Authentication/src/idunno.Authentication.SharedKey/README.md

 * The HTTP verb for the request, in uppercase.
 * The Content-Encoding header value for the request if present, otherwise an empty string.
 * The Content-Language header value for the request if present, otherwise an empty string.
-* The Content-Length header value for the request if present, otherwise an empty string.
+* The Content-Length header value for the request if present, otherwise an 0 followed by a newline (\n).
 * The Content-MD5 header value for the request if present, which must be present if the request has content, otherwise an empty string.
 * The Content-Type header value for the request if present, otherwise an empty string.
 * The Date header value for the request if present, which much be present.